Luisrosario2604/Follow-the-line/README.md

 ### 3. Controling the car

-This simulator gives us acces to two parameters : the speed and direction of the car (the steering wheel).
+This simulator gives us access to two parameters : the speed and direction of the car (the steering wheel).
 For the direction (which we will denote W) we will use a PID controller

-PID controller stands for Proportional Integral Derivative and it is a type of device used to control different process variables such as pressure, flow, temperature and speed in industrial applications.
+PID controller stands for Proportional Integral Derivative, and it is a type of device used to control different process variables such as pressure, flow, temperature and speed in industrial applications.
 In this controller, a control loop feedback device is used to regulate all process variables.

 Here we will only use the P and D controllers of the PID controller.